ISO 27001 Monitoring & Review Phase

 Follow-Up on Action Items

-Ensure that all action items from the review meetings are followed up and completed.
+Ensure that all action items from the review meetings are followed up on and completed.
 Assign responsibilities and set deadlines for each action item.

 Monitor the progress of action items and provide regular updates during subsequent management review meetings.